2010 IIHF World Championship Division I

-The 2010 IIHF World Championship Division I was an international ice hockey tournament run by the International Ice Hockey Federation.
-The tournament was contested from 17 to 25 April 2010.
-Participants in this tournament were separated into two separate tournament groups.
+The 2010 IIHF World Championship Division I was a pair of international ice hockey tournaments organized by the International Ice Hockey Federation.
+The tournaments were contested between 17 and 25 April 2010.
+Participants in this championship were drawn into two separate tournament groups.
 The Group A tournament was contested in Tilburg, Netherlands.
 Group B's games were played in Ljubljana, Slovenia.
 Austria won the Group A tournament while Slovenia won the Group B tournament to earn promotion to the Top Division of the 2011 IIHF World Championship.
 Serbia and Croatia finished last in each group and will be relegated to Division II at the 2011 World Championships.
 Spain and Estonia earned promotion from the 2010 IIHF World Championship Division II and replaced Serbia and Croatia in Division I in 2011.